 You may need to request some of these documents from your employer if you have not saved them yourself.
 (If your employer does not respond to these requests, an attorney can help you make them more forcefully.)

 Therefore, it is important to write down and store in a secure place your recollections of all conversations with supervisors or other employees that may be relevant to your termination.
-These written records should note that the date, place and all participants for all of these conversations.
+These written records should note the

-2.1.
-How long do I have to file a wrongful discharge suit in California?
+4. How long do I have to file a wrongful discharge suit in California?